AutodeskAILab/UVStyle-Net/public_README.md

     <img src="demo_imgs/overview.png?raw=true" alt="Overview of UVStyle-Net">
 </p>

+UVStyle-Net is an unsupervised style similarity learning method for Boundary Representations (B-Reps)/CAD models, which can be tailored to an end-user's interpretation of style by supplying only a few examples.

+The way it works can be summarized as follows:

+1. Train the B-Rep encoder (we use [UV-Net](https://github.com/AutodeskAILab/UV-Net) without edge features) using content classification (supervised), or point cloud reconstruction (unsupervised)
+2. Extract the Gram matrices of the activations in each layer of the encoder
+3. Define the style distance for two solids as a weighted sum of distances (Euclidean, cosine, etc.) between each layer's Gram matrix using uniform weights
+4. OPTIONAL: Determine the best weights for the style distance according to a few user selected examples that share a common style

+For full details, see our [paper](https://arxiv.org/abs/2105.02961).

 ## Citing this Work

 If you use any of the code or techniques from the paper, please cite the following: